PUQ-sp-z-o-o/WHMCS-Module-Proxmox-KVM/doc/Installation and configuration guide/4-create-new-server-for-proxmox-in-whmcs.md

 For the module to work properly, you must configure the server settings in Your main WHMCS panel.
 This is the place to set up a proxmox server or proxmox cluster, which will then be used to build KVM machines.
 Here we define the access data IP ranges and additional settings.

-<p class="callout danger">Attention.
+> Attention.
 If you have one server, or you do not use server groups.
 Van needs to make this server the default.
 By clicking on it with the mouse.
+>

-**Make this server the active default for new signups**</p>
+> **Make this server the active default for new signups**

 ### Server creation